Zibar: Development

-The vehicle features a monocoque design that provides improved safety, stability, and load handing while travelling at high speeds.
+The vehicle features a monocoque design that provides improved safety, stability, and load handling while travelling at high speeds.
 It is manufactured in accordance with the Generic Vehicle Architecture (GVA), a design standard followed by the UK Ministry of Defence for military vehicles.
-The vehicle’s architecture ensures all the parts of the driveline are safely housed in the hull to provide higher ground clearance.
-The approach also eliminates the need for incorporating additional shields to guard the driveline parts, reducing the overall curb weight of the vehicle.
+The vehicle’s architecture ensures that all the parts of the driveline are safely housed in the hull to provide higher ground clearance.
+This approach also eliminates the need for incorporating additional shields to guard the driveline parts, reducing the overall curb weight of the vehicle.
 The ‘One platform multiple layout’ characteristic of the vehicle family allows the variants to be configured in multiple layouts to meet the mission requirements of the customers.
 The vehicle’s sturdiness enables increased survivability and reliability.

 The ZMAG is a Tactical Utility Vehicle configurable with a closed or open cabin.
 It can transport soldiers (up to 14 seating capacity) and large payloads at considerable speed and stability over sand dunes, rocky trails, swamps and streams, making it an extremely reliable platform for maneuvering forces.
 ZMAG can carry a payload of 2,500 kg, it has foldable safety roll bars and adjustable cargo and seating arrangements.
 It is air transportable by C-130 and CH-53 aircraft.
 It provides an option to be fitted with an armour package as per the mission requirements.
 ZMAG can be fitted with either a V8 gasoline engine that produces 500 Nm torque or a diesel engine.